- Written by Dr.Mehmet Demircioglu

 Another reason to wait is uncertainty about the donor area.
 Some patients only look at the bald frontal area, but the donor scalp carries the operation.
 If the donor area has active plaques, bleeding from scratching, or thick scale, extraction can become more difficult and healing may be less predictable.

-A patient should not assume every flaky or itchy scalp is psoriasis.
+A flaky or itchy scalp is not always psoriasis.
 It may be seborrheic dermatitis, contact irritation, folliculitis, an allergic reaction, dry scalp, product irritation, or another inflammatory scalp condition.
 These conditions can look similar to the patient but require different management.
+The practical first step is often to document scalp itching before hair transplant surgery with clear photos so the timing decision is based on the skin, not the label.

 Diagnosis comes before surgery.
-If the scalp is red, itchy, scaly, painful, or repeatedly forming crusts, the patient should not only ask a clinic for graft numbers.
-They should also ask whether the scalp should be examined or treated first.
+If the scalp is red, itchy, scaly, painful, or repeatedly forming crusts, graft numbers are not the first question.
+A separate firm lump also needs scalp cyst mapping before hair transplant before it is treated as a routine skin label.
+The first question is whether the scalp should be examined or treated before surgery.
 My article on seborrheic dermatitis and hair transplant surgery explains a related but different scalp condition that can also affect timing.

 Wrong diagnosis can create wrong decisions.
 If a patient thinks they have ordinary dandruff but actually has active psoriasis, they may underestimate the need for treatment.
 If every flake is treated as dangerous psoriasis, anxiety can become worse than the skin problem itself.
 A proper diagnosis makes the decision clearer.